Joulenergy/MicroMall/README.md

 For writing the configuration file, refer to: https://prometheus.io/docs/prometheus/latest/configuration/configuration/.
 This project uses scrape_configs, relabel_configs, static_configs and docker_sd_configs to specify and modify the labels of scraped targets.
 Other configurations like dockerswarm_sd_config or kubernetes_sd_config can be used to dynamically discover services for other use cases.
 Note even though the headings for the sections do not have the ending 's', the 's' is needed in the yaml file.

 docker_sd_configs allows for the dynamic discovery of metric endpoints of docker containers running in the docker daemon.
 In this project, user: root permission in the docker-compose.yaml file is given to prometheus since it would give an error of not having permission when using the docker socket for service discovery.
 If this poses security concerns, there are other solutions such as using a [docker socat proxy](https://github.com/prometheus/prometheus/discussions/9640).
-It is also possible to manually configure the endpoints to scrape from:
+It is also possible to manually configure the endpoints to scrape from with static configurations:
 ```
 - job_name: prometheus
   metrics_path: /metrics # /metrics is the default, change if needed